top of page

 Need Help With a Found Cat?

-You've come to the right place.
 We have all the fast facts and best strategies.
-Cats are particularly at-risk at shelters due to stress of confinement and being near people, and thus stress induced illness.
-Additionally, cats without identification found outdoors are rarely reclaimed from shelters (0.5% or less) - likely because most of these cats are Community Cats.
+Cats are particularly at-risk in shelters due to stress of confinement and being near people, and resulting stress-induced illness.
+Also, cats without identification found outdoors are rarely reclaimed from shelters (0.5% or less) - likely because most of these cats are Community Cats.
 Healthy, spayed/neutered cats found outdoors are actually MORE LIKELY to make their way back home on their own (over 60% return rate).

 Tip: Waco is a Community Cat-friendly/humane city.
 Our local, legal definition of a Community Cat is any free-roaming cat, regardless of socialization or sociability, cared for by one or more known or unknown residents of the immediate area.
-Community Cats may be friendly, unsocial, or various shades of in between.
-Most importantly, outdoors IS their home.
+Community Cats may be friendly, unsocial, or various shades in between.
+Outdoors IS their home.

 Cats Found Outdoors without ID

-If the cat can be safely handled, it may be checked for identification/microchip.
+If the cat can be calmly and safely handled, it may be checked for identification or microchip.
 Please NEVER handle a kitten or cat found outdoors who is fearful.
-You may follow these instructions to use a paper collar as one method to check in with neighbors.
+If the cat will allow, you may follow these instructions to use a paper collar as one method to check in with neighbors.

 If no identification is found, the vast majority of these cats are Community Cats.
 Outdoors is their home.
-The local shelter is not legally allowed to accept healthy cats who are found outdoors (regardless if friendly or not) as these fit the definition of a Community Cat.
+The local shelter is legally not allowed to accept healthy cats found outdoors (regardless if friendly or not) as these fit the definition of a Community Cat.
 However, these cats can be taken through a process called Trap-Neuter-Return (TNR).

 Cats Found Wearing a Collar or Microchipped and/or Appear Ill or Injured